 NSU's Advising Model

 NSU employs a shared model of academic advisement that allows for comprehensive and continued review of a student's pursuits throughout their academic career using professional advisors and faculty mentoring.
 All new students must receive academic advisement upon admission to Northeastern State University.

-Faculty Advisors serve declared undergraduate majors and graduate students in the appropriate discipline, focusing on career advice, internship opportunities, research opportunities and future academic pursuits.
+Faculty Mentors serve declared undergraduate majors and graduate students in the appropriate discipline, focusing on career advice, internship opportunities, research opportunities and future academic pursuits.
 Faculty mentors have in-depth knowledge of their field and are the best resource for expanding students' understanding of the discipline.

 Students are responsible for adhering to all policies, procedures, and regulations of Northeastern State University, including the responsibility for meeting all graduation requirements and for checking their degree audit for accuracy.
 Advisors may not substitute, waive or exempt students from any established requirement or academic standard.
 While advisors make every effort to provide accurate and current information, all advising information regarding coursework, academic progress, and graduation is considered unofficial.
 The NSU Registrar’s office is the official and final authority for all program, degree, and graduation requirements.